 Learning Goals Objectives Assessment (YES with details or NO) 1.
-Our graduates will be effective communicators.
-1.1.
+Our graduates will be effective 1.1.
 Our students will produce quality business and research-oriented documents.
+Yes.
+Case analysis and group project. communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 Yes.
-Case analysis and group project.
-Yes.
 In-class group discussion, case analysis and group project.
 2. Our graduates will be 2.1.
 Students will be able to lead and Yes.
-In-class group skilled in team work and leadership. participate in group for projects, discussion, and presentation. discussion and group project.
+In-class group skilled in team work and participate in group for projects, discussion, discussion and leadership. and presentation. group project. leadership.
 2.2.
 Students will be able to apply leadership theories and related skills.
 Yes.
 In-class group discussion and group project.
 3. Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+3.2.
+Our students will practice ethics in the dustion of the program.
 Yes.
 In-class group discussion, case analysis and group project.
-3.2.
-Our students will practice ethics in the duration of the program.
 Yes.
-In-class group discussion, case analysis and group project.
+In-class group duration of the program. discussion, case analysis and group project.
 Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 Yes.
 In-class group discussion and case analysis.
-5. Our graduates will be skilled in problem- solving and critical 5.1.
+5. Our graduates will be skilled in problem- solving and critical thinking.
+5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 Yes.
-Lectures. thinking.
+Lectures.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Yes.
 In-class group discussion, case analysis and group project.
 5.3.
 Our students will demonstrate competency in critical thinking.
 Yes.
 In-class group discussion, case analysis and group project.